Queue logo

 Documentary

-The earliest surviving celluloid film, and believed to be the second moving picture ever created, was shot by Louis Aimé Augustin Le Prince using the LPCCP Type-1 MkII single-lens camera.
-It was taken in the garden of Oakwood Grange, the Whitley family house in Roundhay, Leeds, West Riding of ...
+The earliest surviving motion-picture film, and believed to be one of the very first moving images ever created, was shot by Louis Aimé Augustin Le Prince using the LPCCP Type-1 MkII single-lens camera.
+It was taken on paper-based photographic film in the garden of Oakwood Grange, the Whitley ...

 Where to Watch Roundhay Garden Scene